cdaringe/try-npm-guide/markdown/03-using-packages.md

 # use packages

-Let's create a file to use our package, `index.js`.
+Let's create a file to use consume the packages we've downloaded.
+Create a new file, `index.js`.
 Paste or type the following code into the file:

 ```js
 var colors = require('colors');